 COVID-19: Infections and hospitalisations down, deaths up

-New figures released by the public health science institute Sciensano provide a generally positive picture with regard to the coronavirus pandemic in Belgium.
-The number of new infections with the virus is down significantly and the number of people hospitalised with COVID-19 is also down.
-However, the number of people with the virus that are dying continues to increase.
+The public health science institute Sciensano has released the latest figures on the coronavirus pandemic in Belgium.
+They show further significant falls in the number of new infections that are being recorded and in the number of people with COVID-19 that are being hospitalised.
+Meanwhile, the number of people with COVID-19 that are dying continues to rise.

-During the week from 2 to 8 February an average of 20,763 people tested positive for coronavirus in Belgium.
-This is down 46% on the figures for the previous week.
+During the week from 8 to 14 February an average of 12,931 people tested positive for coronavirus in Belgium each day.
+This is 44% on the figures for the previous week (1 to 7) February.
+During the same period an average of 52,300 coronavirus tests were carried out in Belgium each day.
+Of these 28% were positive.

 Hospitalisations and deaths

-The number of hospitalisations of people with COVID-19 is down too.
-During the week from 5 to 11 February an average of 295 patients with COVID-19 were hospitalised each day.
-This is down 17% on the average for the previous week.
-This figure only includes patients that were hospitalised specifically due to COVID-19/
+During the week between 11 and 17 February an average of 246 people with COVID-19 were hospitalised each day.
+This is 17% down on the 7-day average for the previous weeks.
+This figure only includes those hospitalised specifically because of COVID-19.

-There are currently 3,852 patients with COVID-19 in the country’s hospitals.
-This is 9% down on this time last week.
-Of those hospitalised 397 are in intensive care, a fall of 6% on a week ago.
-The hospital occupancy figures include all patients with COVID-19, including those that were admitted for other reasons than COVID.
+There are currently 3,253 people with COVID-19 in the country’s hospitals.
+This figure also includes people hospitalised for other reasons than COVID-19 that tested positive for coronavirus when they were admitted.
+Of those hospitalised 350 patients are in intensive care.
+This is down 13% on the figures from a week ago.

-The number of deaths of people with COVID-19 continues to rise.
-During the week from 2 to 8 February an average of 44 people with COVID-19 died in Belgium each day.
-This is a rise of 30% on the figures for the previous week.
-Since the onset of the pandemic 29,624 people with COVID-19 have died in Belgium.
+Meanwhile, the number of deaths of people with COVID-19 continues to rise.
+During the week from 8 to 14 February an average of 49 people with COVID-19 died in Belgium each day.
+This is 11% more than the average for the previous week.
+Since the onset of the pandemic 29,886 people with COVID-19 have died in Belgium.

 Vaccinations